-7 CONFIGURATION REQUIREMENTS
+8 CONFIGURATION REQUIREMENTS

-Sections 7 through 12 specify requirements for implementations of the five solutions compliant with this CP.
-The tables of requirements in the following sections have a column that specifies which solutions the requirement applies to, and uses the following nomenclature:
+Sections 8 through 13 specify requirements for implementations of the five solutions, and five use cases compliant with this CP.
+Only one use case and one design may be selected, with the exception that EM may be paired with LF.
+The tables of requirements in the following sections have a column that specifies which solution designs and use cases the requirement applies to, and uses the following nomenclature:

-- SF design: DAR solution components include SWFDE and FE. - PF design: DAR solution components include PE and FE. - HF design: DAR solution components include HWFDE and FE. - HS design: DAR solution components include HWFDE and SWFDE. - RM design: DAR solution design include SF, HF, or HS components.
+- SF design: DAR solution components include SWFDE and FE. - PF design: DAR solution components include PE and FE. - HF design: DAR solution components include HWFDE and FE. - HS design: DAR solution components include HWFDE and SWFDE. - HH design: DAR solution components include HWFDE and HWFDE. - LF use case: DAR solution designs include PF, HF, HH, or HS. - RM use case: DAR solution designs include SF, HF, HH, or HS.